salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 6.4.3.
 Battery Room preventive measures against mishaps

 1. Ventilation: Hydrogen and oxygen evolved from the lead-acid battery during the recharge process.
 Suppose the hydrogen level exceeds 4% of the available volume in the area.
-In that case, the general atmosphere can become explosive – because of this; it is recommended that the concentration of hydrogen never exceeds 1% of available volume.
+In that case, the general atmosphere can become explosive – because of this; it is recommended that the concentration of hydrogen never exceeds 1% of available volume

 - Adequate ventilation needs to be provided to keep the hydrogen level below 1%.
-The battery room shall be ventilated employing two exhaust fans (one working + one standby).
+The battery room shall be ventilated employing two exhaust fans (one working + one standby)

 - The standby fan should start automatically in case the other fails.
-- The fan shall be mounted as high as possible in the wall, but not below the level of the light fittings.
-(Fan used: Havells Ventil Air DX 200mm Exhaust Fan )
+- The fan shall be mounted as high as possible in the wall, but not below the level of the light fittings (Fan used: Havells Ventil Air DX 200mm Exhaust Fan )

 2. Personal Protective Equipment and Clothing